About

 In Nepal, on pilgrimage to Mt.
 Kailash (2016)

-I have taught a range of courses in Political Science, Historical Studies, Liberal Studies, Area and Global Studies, Religious Studies, and International Studies programs.
-You can find some sample syllabus on my teaching page.
-You can also find more of my academic work on my academia page here.
+I have taught a range of courses over the years, and you can find some sample syllabus on my teaching page.
+You can also find more of my academic work on my Google Scholar page.

 I’ve always loved to write.
 You can read some of my work in various forums over the years in the New School Free Press, on Public Seminar, and as a Contributing Scholar at State of Formation–in addition to my blog posts here.
 I also produce occasional multimedia side projects with rv media.
 You can see some of those projects on YouTube.
 Most recently I’ve been exploring the world of online radio with my End of the World podcast show, which you can listen to here.